A QM peer reviewer from

 the end of the process.

-Once your course meets the QM standards, you will receive your professional development
+Once a course meets the QM standards, any professional development